samuelrbo/ymple-docker-compose/README.md

 Here you can find a Dockerfile to create a container with the latest version of YMPLE Ecommerce project.

-This repository contains an extra docker-compose file for run YMPLE container with MongoDB dependence and externals volumes
+This repository contains an extra docker-compose file for run YMPLE container with MongoDB dependence and externals volumes.

+This docker image contains local MongoDB inspired in [mvertes image](https://github.com/mvertes/docker-alpine-mongo).
+Thanks for that! =}

 ## 1. Requirements